 How are wheels balanced?

-To balance a wheel, the mass needs to evenly distributed around the rotational axis - this is where the centre of gravity coincides with the centre of rotation.
+To balance a wheel, the mass needs to be evenly distributed around the rotational axis - this is where the centre of gravity coincides with the centre of rotation.
 In other words, there should be no spots on the wheel with a higher or lower mass than the rest.

 When should I balance my wheels?